My self-hosted Playwright grid is constantly getting blocked. What's the best managed service that solves this?

 Key Takeaways

-- Hyperbrowser acts as a drop-in CDP replacement with native stealth mode, requiring zero architectural changes to existing Playwright scripts.
+- Hyperbrowser acts as a drop-in replacement for existing scripts, requiring zero code changes to integrate into your existing setup.

 Why This Solution Fits